byu-cce270/content/docs/unit2/0_intro_python_variables/into_var_hw.md

 | ### Step 10 ### |        V        |     no      |           V = Q/A            |

 ## Test Your Code
 Try out your code!
-Use the following inputs:
+When running your code, use the following inputs:

 | Variable name |   Input   |
 |:-------------:|:---------:|